telecom-se/hpp/lab1/README.md

 ### sequential read walk

-We want to measure the elasped time for walking the entire arrays of the following dimensions : `k = {20 ..
+We want to measure the elapsed time for walking the entire arrays of the following dimensions : `k = {20 ..
 32}`.

 > Task : Code the sequential array traversal and measuring the elapsed time for each values of k.
 Plot the results and make a guess on execution time for greater values.
 At each operation make something of `yourArray[i]`, for instance I suggest that you compute the cumulated sum of int in the table (let's ignore `ìnt`overflows as we won't do anything with this value).